thecodingmachine/kickoff-docker-php/README.md

 phpMyAdmin, Redis and RabbitMQ containers.
 It's actually composed of three containers: Elasticsearch, MongoDB and the Graylog server.

-You may access to the Graylog dashboard (https://graylog.your-virtualhost.local/) using the credentials provided in your configuration files.
+You may access the Graylog dashboard (https://graylog.your-virtualhost.local/) using the credentials provided in your configuration files.

 #### Configuration